What is Pupil Premium?

 We believe enhancing physical literacy enables pupils to discover new talents and develop existing skills in ways that increase enjoyment and confidence, and open new possibilities that can last a lifetime.

-An analysis of Sport Premium Funding expenditure and the nature of support for 2019/20, as well as objectives for 2020/21, can be found here.
+An analysis of Sport Premium Funding expenditure and improvement objectives for 2023/24 can be found here.